Bitgert (BRISE) Price Hits $0.0000 on Major Exchanges

-Bitgert (BRISE) traded up 26.1% against the U.S. dollar during the 1 day period ending at 22:00 PM Eastern on March 10th.
-During the last seven days, Bitgert has traded up 80.2% against the U.S. dollar.
-One Bitgert token can currently be bought for about $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Bitgert has a market capitalization of $154.66 million and $14.85 million worth of Bitgert was traded on exchanges in the last 24 hours.
+Bitgert (BRISE) traded 10.8% higher against the US dollar during the 24-hour period ending at 22:00 PM E.T. on March 13th.
+In the last week, Bitgert has traded 49.6% higher against the US dollar.
+One Bitgert token can now be bought for $0.0000 or 0.00000000 BTC on major exchanges.
+Bitgert has a market cap of $149.71 million and approximately $3.90 million worth of Bitgert was traded on exchanges in the last day.

 - Hokkaidu Inu (HOKK) traded up 1.2% against the dollar and now trades at $0.0004 or 0.00000001 BTC.